-Proposals should include a two-year, three-year, or five-year budget.
+Proposals should include a three-year budget.

-Budgets for all projects must include funding for the PI to attend at least one meeting per year, which may be virtual or in the Washington, DC area.
+Budgets for all projects must include funding for the PI to attend the annual PI meeting, which may be virtual or in the Washington, DC, area.

-Because a significant level of personnel effort is expected, PIs may request more than two months of salary support.
-PAPPG Chapter II.C.2 contains NSF's policy on Senior Personnel salaries and wages.
-Any compensation for Senior Personnel must be disclosed in the proposal budget, justified in the budget justification, and must be specifically approved by NSF in the award notice budget.
+Because a significant commitment of PI time is expected, PIs may request more than two months of salary support.
+PAPPG Chapter II.D.2 contains NSF's Senior Personnel Salaries & Wages Policy.
+If anticipated, compensation for the PI in excess of two months must be disclosed in the proposal budget, justified in the budget justification, and specifically approved by NSF in the award notice budget.
+Any compensation for other Senior Personnel must be disclosed in the budget justification, and reflect a limited role.